h-sarhan/miniRT/README.md

 # miniRT
-# My first RayTracer with miniLibX
+# OUR first RayTracer with miniLibX

 Summary: This project is an introduction to the beautiful world of Raytracing.
 Once completed you will be able to render simple Computer-Generated-Images and you